intel/neural-compressor/neural_compressor/pruner/README.md

+### Pruning Scope

+Range of sparse score calculation in iterative pruning, default scope is global.

+- Global

+  The score map is computed out of entire parameters, Some layers are higher than the target sparsity and some are lower, the total sparsity of the model reaches the target.

+- Local

+  The score map is computed from the corresponding layer's weight, The sparsity of each layer is equal to the target.

+### Sparsity Decay Type

+Growth rules for the sparsity of iterative pruning, "exp", "linear", "cos" and "cube" are available，We use exp by default.

 ### Regularization

 Regularization is a technique that discourages learning a more complex model and therefore performs variable-selection.
 In the image below, some weights are pushed to be as small as possible and the connections are thus sparsified. **Group-lasso** method is used in Intel Neural Compressor.